-Student Sustainability Guidelines: Students are expected to make decisions that have the smallest environmental impact while maximizing student learning.
-These decisions include:
+Student Eco-Conduct: Students are expected to make decisions that have the smallest environmental impact while maximizing student learning.
+This includes:

-- Think before printing documents for this class, adjust printable margins, print double-sided & reuse paper for scrap paper. - Turn in papers electronically or when necessary turn in printed assignments double-sided, single-spaced and using narrow margins of at least .75 inches. - Recycle all paper, bottles, and cans; and compost food and materials from the BC cafeteria. - Adjust the power settings on your personal computer so the monitor and CPU will sleep after 20 minutes of inactivity and unplug all personal electronic devices when not in use.
+- --Think before printing documents for this class, adjust printable margins, print double sided & reuse paper for scrap paper. - --Turn in papers electronically or when necessary turn in printed assignments double sided, single spaced and using narrow margins of at least .75 inches. - --Recycle all paper, bottles, and cans. - --Adjust the power settings on your computer so the monitor and CPU will sleep after 20 minutes of inactivity.
+Turn off all electronic devices such as computers and printers, when you are finished with them.